kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 ---
 title: "Forecasting Weather (Part 2): Fighting the data"
-date: 2025-04-23
+date: 2025-04-24
 slug: weather-ai-part-2
 tags: [python, blog, weather]
 ---

 **You can read the previous part [here](weather-ai-part-1.html).**

-# Overview:
+# Overview
-Last time was a disaster as I realised that I had naively thrown together code, without knowing much.
+Last time was a disaster as I realized that I had naively thrown together code, without knowing much.
 We were also missing the most important variables, i.e, **total precipitation (tc)** and **total cloud cover (tcc)**.
 As I explored the data, I ran into numerous errors and weird quirks (which was made worse by being lazy and using AI, to fix the errors, so I stopped using it midway).
 In this post I'd like to go through all the errors in chronological order (the order in which I ran into them), and finally get to writing helper functions for plotting/visualizing the data.

 <br>

-# The Right Data:
+# The Right Data
 Okay, so having data spaced at **4 hour intervals**, for a nowcasting project, was far from ideal.
 So instead I decided to take only 1 month of data but have complete hourly data.
-I also included **total precipitation (tp)**, **total cloud cover (tcc)**, and **geopotential (z)** (because we might need it to augment the model with topological data contraints, but we'll see).
+I also included **total precipitation (tp)**, **total cloud cover (tcc)**, and **geopotential (z)** (because we might need it to augment the model with topological data constraints, but we'll see).
 I also switched to **GRIB** instead of **NetCDF**, the reasons are as you will see ahead.

 Also we needed the best month to get the data from, with plenty of activity going on, so I picked **July 2024**.